krisingva/using_forms_in_sinatra_app/forms_in_sinatra.md

-## A beginner's guide to using forms within a Rack-based Sinatra application
+## A beginner's guide to implementing forms in a Rack-based Sinatra application

-The following is a summary which is specifically applicable to Sinatra apps.
-I gathered this information going through a few tutorials of building a web app from Launch School's RB175 Networked Applications course, as well as building my first one from scratch.
-The following topics are covered in this summary:
+The following is a summary of information I gathered going through Launch School's RB175 Networked Applications course, which includes a few tutorials of building web applications using the Sinatra framework.
+The aim was to create beginner-friendly documentation on how to implement forms in a Sinatra app.
+To get the most use out of this summary, you should know the basics of HTTP request-response cycles and how to build a simple Sinatra app with view templates and routes.

+These are the topics covered:
 - [HTML elements and attributes needed to send a form](#html-elements-and-attributes-needed-to-send-a-form)
 - [Sending a form using a GET request](#sending-a-form-using-a-get-request)
 - [Different ways to format the user input field](#different-ways-to-format-the-user-input-field)